awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 # AWS::Serverless::StateMachine<a name="sam-resource-statemachine"></a>

-Creates an AWS Step Functions state machine, which you can use to orchestrate Lambda functions and other AWS resources to form complex and robust workflows\.
+Creates an AWS Step Functions state machine, which you can use to orchestrate AWS Lambda functions and other AWS resources to form complex and robust workflows\.

-For more information about Step Functions see the [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html)\.
+For more information about Step Functions, see the [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html)\.

 **Note**: To manage AWS SAM templates that contain Step Functions state machines, you must use version 0\.52\.0 or later of the AWS SAM CLI\.
-To check which version you have, execute the command `sam --version`\.
+To check which version you have, run the command `sam --version`\.

 ## Syntax<a name="sam-resource-statemachine-syntax"></a>